-- Step 1 Reagents Preparation: Allow all reagents and samples to reach room temperature.
-(18-30°C) for at least 15-30minutes.
+- Step 1 Reagents preparation: Allow the reagents and samples to reach room temperature (18-30°C) for at least 15-30 minutes.
 Check the Wash buffer concentrate for the presence of salt crystals.
 If crystals have formed in the solution, resolubilize by warming at 37°C until crystals dissolve.
-Dilute the stock wash buffer 1 to 20 with distilled or deionized water.
-Use only clean vessels to dilute the Wash buffer.
-Mark three wells as Negative control (e.g. B1, C1, D1), two wells as Positive control (e.g. E1, F1) and one Blank well. (e.g. A1, neither samples or HRP-Conjugate should be added into the Blank well).
+Dilute the stock Wash Buffer 1 to 20 with distilled or deionized water.
+Use only clean vessels to dilute the buffer. - Step 2 Numbering Wells: Set the strips needed in stripholder and number sufficient number of wells including three Negative controls (e.g. B1, C1, D1), two Positive controls (e.g. E1, F1) and one Blank (e.g.A1, neither samples nor HRP-Conjugate should be added into the Blank well).
 If the results will be determined by using dual wavelength plate reader, the requirement for use of Blank well could be omitted.
-Use only number of strips required for the test. - Step 2 Diluting Sample: Dilute the specimen 1:1000 with normal saline.
-Do not dilute the Controls, as they are ready for use as supplied - Step 3 Adding Sample: Add 100μl of samples into each well and 100μl Positive and Negative controls into their respective wells.
-Note: Use a separate disposal pipette tip for each specimen, Negative and Positive Controls as to avoid cross-contamination - Step 4 Incubating (1) Sample: Cover the plate with the plate cover and incubate for 20 minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
-If dry incubator is used, do not open the door frequently. - Step 5 Washing (1): At the end of the incubation remove and discard the plate cover.
-Wash each well 5times with diluted Washing buffer.
-Each time allow the microwells to soak for 30-60 seconds.
-After the final washing cycle, turn down the plate onto blotting paper or clean towel, and tap it as to remove any remaining liquids. - Step 6 Adding Conjugate: Add 100μl of HRP-Conjugate Reagent into each well except the blank. - Step 7 HRP-Conjugate Incubation (2): Cover the plate with the plate cover and incubate for 40 min at 37°C. - Step 8 Washing (2): Remove and discard the plate cover.
-Aspirate the liquid and rinse each well 5 times with Wash buffer (as step 5).
-After the final washing cycle, turn the plate and tap out any remainders.

-- Step 8 Coloring: Add 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank and mix by tapping the plate gently.
+Use only number of strips required for the test. - Step 3 Adding Samples and HRP-Conjugate: Add 50μl of Positive control, Negative control, and specimen into their respective wells.
+Note: Use a separate disposal pipette tip for each specimen, Negative and Positive Controls as to avoid cross-contamination.
+Add 50μl HRP-Conjugate to each well except into the Blank and mix by tapping the plate gently. - Step 4 Incubating: Cover the plate with the plate cover and incubate for 60minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
+If dry incubator is used, do not open the door frequently. - Step 5 Washing: At the end of the incubation, remove and discard the plate cover.
+Wash each well 5times with diluted Wash buffer.
+Each time, allow the microwells to soak for 30-60seconds.
+After the final washing cycle, turn down the plate onto blotting paper or clean towel, and tap it to remove any remainders. - Step 6 Coloring: Dispense 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank and mix by tapping the plate gently.
 Incubate the plate at 37°C for 15minutes avoiding light.
-The enzymatic reaction between the Chromogen solutions and the HRP-Conjugate produces blue color in Positive control and HAV-IgM positive sample wells. - Step 9 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop solution into each well and mix gently.
-Intensive yellow color develops in Positive control and HAV IgM positive sample wells. - Step 10 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450nm.
+The enzymatic reaction between the Chromogen A/B solutions and the HRP-Conjugate produces blue color in Positive control and HBeAg positive sample wells. - Step 7 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop Solution into each well and mix gently.
+Intensive yellow color develops in Positive control and HBeAg positive sample wells.

+Step 8 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450nm.
 If a dual filter instrument is used, set the reference wavelength at 630nm.
 Calculate the Cut-off value and evaluate the results.

-(Note: read the absorbance within 5 minutes after stopping the reaction)
+(Note: read the absorbance within 5 minutes after stopping the reaction).